 Purpose of assessment

 The First FRCR examination expects candidates to have gained a knowledge of the physical principles that underpin diagnostic medical imaging and of the anatomy needed to perform and interpret radiological studies.
 Candidates are examined against the Specialty Training Curriculum for Clinical Radiology.
-The First FRCR Anatomy Examination Purpose of Assessment statement details the examination's purpose, the required level of candidate training and the application of results.
-It is hoped that the statement will assist candidates, and those involved in their training, in understanding the scope of the FRCR examination and with relating the examination to other in-training assessments.
+The Purpose of Assessment statements for Anatomy and Physics detail both components purpose, the required level of candidate training and the application of results.
+It is hoped that the statements will assist candidates, and those involved in their training, in understanding the scope of the FRCR examination and with relating the examination to other in-training assessments.

 Applicants need to hold a formal clinical radiology training post, in which they are actively receiving clinical radiology training (or to have held such a post in the past) in order to enter the First FRCR examination.
 Trainees following the UK curriculum for Nuclear Medicine which includes clinical radiology are eligible for entry to the First FRCR.
 No minimum period of clinical experience or clinical radiology training is required in order to enter.
 Candidates who are undergoing formal specialist training in the UK are guaranteed a place at the Anatomy module; overseas trained candidates will be offered places not taken by UK trainees via a ballot system following the application closing date.
 There is no cap on the number of candidates attempting the Physics module.